reikoNeko/SNAG/PITCHME.md

 ---
 ### Capture the Flag Games
+* Find flags, score points
 * System administration and penetration skills
-* This isn't Project Euler
+* Some programming but this isn't Project Euler
-* Find flags, score points
 * Many have prizes

+---
+### One team, two team, red team, blue team
+* The Red Team attacks systems.
+Many CTFs are only about exercising Red Team skills.
+* The Blue Team defends systems.
+Most system administration jobs are only about exercising Blue Team skills.
+* CTF puzzles help defenders think like attackers.

 ---
 ### CTFs use multiple skillsets